rangle/ngCourse2/handout/components/app_structure/passing_data_into_components.md

 # Passing Data into a Component

+There are two ways to pass data into a component, with 'property binding' and 'event binding'.
+Data flows top-down from parent into children, while events flow bottom-up from child to parent.
+Events works just like they do in regular HTML DOM based events and are cancelable.

-The `inputs` attribute defines a set of parameters that can be passed down from the component's parent.
+The `inputs` decarator defines a set of parameters that can be passed down from the component's parent.
 For example, we can modify the `Hello` component so that `name` can be configured by the parent.

 ```js
 import {Component, Input} from '@angular/core';